openshift/enhancements/enhancements/machine-api/control-plane.md

 ### Implementation Details/Notes/Constraints [optional]

-To satisfy the goals, motivation and stories above this propose a new CRD and controller that manages the Control Plane as a single entity which supports the following features:
+To satisfy the goals, motivation and stories above this proposes a new CRD and a controller that manages the Control Plane as a single entity.
+It supports the following features:

 #### Declarative horizontal scaling
 ##### Scale out
 1. The controller always reconciles towards expected number of replicas.
-This must be an odd number.
+Validation enforce this to be an odd number.
 2. Fetch all existing control plane Machine resources by ownerRef.
 Adopt any other machine having a targeted label e.g `node-role.kubernetes.io/master`.
 3. Compare with expected replicas number.
 If expected is higher than current then:
 4. Check all owned machines have a backed ready node.